Can you afford not to have it?➡

 How can I maintain an open relationship with the person I cannot trust him?
 I have always tried to keep conversations professional and focused on work.

-For this show and 350+ more, plus access to the Interview Creation Tool.
+For this show and nearly 800 more, plus access to Licensee calls to ask YOUR questions.